nmayorov/pyins/README.rst

 Installation
 ------------

-Currenly you need to install from source, you will need a C compiler suiable for your version of Python.
+Currently you need to install from source, you will need a C compiler suitable for your version of Python.
 To install::

     python setup.py install